krzysiek-mc/airbnb-clone-mc/README.md

+Install dependencies with yarn install

-Run project with yarn start
+Run project with yarn start and follow expo instructions

-Issues
-If you have Node 17+ you may get an error:0308010C:digital envelope routines::unsupported

-to fix it run:

-# 👇️ macOS, Linux or Windows Git Bash

-export NODE_OPTIONS=--openssl-legacy-provider

-# 👇️ Windows CMD

-set NODE_OPTIONS=--openssl-legacy-provider